 The finale opens with a dashing violin line that cuts through the ensemble as they attempt to keep up with it.
 This is all very lively but strangely, also somewhat stately.
 The violin pursues a wispy phrase until the ensemble assert themselves with some powerful interjections.
 This is followed by a two-violin dialogue.
 Every time the ensemble re-enters, the passage goes up harmonically, which gives the music a positive thrust.
 A cello interlude is interrupted by an interjection where the violin moves into its high register.
 The final interjection is repeated, reharmonised and maintained until the end of the work.

-This is a very enjoyable work, as are the later three quartets.
-They are available as two separate CDs by the Mannheim String Quartet on Amazon US and UK.
-They are not on my Spotify but all four quartets are on youtube.
+This is an enjoyable work, as are the later three quartets.
+They are available as two separate CDs on the MDG label, performed by the Mannheim String Quartet, on Amazon US and UK.
+They are not on my Spotify but all four quartets are on YouTube and earsense.

 I shall conclude with a slightly cryptic quote from Romantic composer Robert Schumann: